ritza-co/styleguide.ritza.co/docs/grammar/grammar.md

 Use a serial comma in lists:

 * ✅ We shouldn't store passwords, access keys, personal information, or anything else sensitive in publicly accessible files.

+Place a comma after a conditional clause if it precedes the main clause:

+* ✅ In reality, you'll want to create a random user at the beginning of each log-in test.

 Avoid comma splices: